What does Supervisory Control and Data Acquisition mean? Why is it important?

 For example, if a work cell produces 254 parts a day and a wrench is deemed to be "SOOT" or significantly out of tolerance, production data can be parsed to identify only those pieces where the offending tool was used.

 This saves an incredible amount of time and cost.

 We have seen another use of data repository information.
 Some OEM companies are printing the torque data and shipping that report with the product to document quality.
-They sometimes refer to it as a "Product Birth Certificate."
+This provides documentation that the work was done properly.